Craniocervical ligament injuries: Focus on the alar ligament

 What are we seeing in the image below?
 The interaction and relationships of the ligaments of the cervical spine

 In this image, we are looking at an example of what may happen in a sports injury, whiplash injury, or accident involving the neck.
-In the heading of this image is a brief mention of MRI and DMX.
+This image’s heading is a brief mention of MRI and DMX.
 These are the imaging tools to help identify cervical spine injuries.
 We will discuss this further below.
 Here the focus of this image is on the soft tissue.
 For a more comprehensive discussion of imaging tests, please see my article by Ross Hauser, MD.
 Reviews of Diagnostic Imaging Technology for Cervical Spine Instability.